 At around £20 a pop for many West End screenings, a trip to the cinema is far from the affordable diversion it once was in London.
-However, if you are not so bothered about the full-blown uptown experience, yet enjoy the social aspect of movie-going as a night out with friends to watch a good film, the city presents plenty of memorable alternatives.
+However, if you are not so bothered about the full-blown uptown experience, yet enjoy the social aspect of movie-going as a night out with friends, the city presents plenty of memorable alternatives.

 Prince Charles Cinema